Isolation rooms: Positive versus negative pressure rooms

 Shortcuts and cheap alternatives must be avoided in air pressure management systems.

-Apreco’s ASPX Air Pressure Stabiliser was specifically designed to manage air pressure differentials in health care settings.
+Apreco’s APSX Air Pressure Stabiliser was specifically designed to manage air pressure differentials in health care settings.
 These air pressure stabilisers are widely used in operating theatres, pharmaceutical clean rooms, and isolation rooms.

 The balancing system effectively controls air pressure differentials, ensuring that the stabiliser blades close when the pressure drops below required levels.
 This diversion of the airflow prevents airborne pathogens from flowing into or from protected isolation rooms.